spolu/phl0cks/ReadMe.md

 going on.
 Physics are simulated by simple newtonian integration with a predefined step.

-Knwon as phl0ck, the programs are written in JavaScript and interfaced with the simulation through a unique function `control` called at each step of the simulation.
+Knwon as phl0cks, the programs are written in JavaScript and interfaced with the simulation through a unique function `control` called at each step of the simulation.
+The simulation runs for 5mn after which a draw is declared.

 Phl0cks must be entirely contained within a single file when submitted to the engine.
 Each call to the `control` function should take no longer than